 Are you able to engage socially with everyone around the workplace?

 Alignment here means how much the employees can relate their organizational goals with their own ambitions.
-It is only when these both connect at a mutual point, the employees will start working as an integral part of the organization.
+When these both connect at a mutual point, the employees will start working as an integral part of the organization.
 This way they will develop an intrinsic motivation to go the extra mile when it comes to accomplishing goals on behalf of the organization.

-Once the employees connect with their organization’s long term vision there’s no looking back as it is them only who’ll start taking charge and push their organization forward.
+Once the employees connect with their organization's long-term vision, there's no looking back.
+It is them only who'll start taking charge and push their organization forward.

-Making sure that your employees are aligned to the organizational goals includes this as well as an important part of your employee engagement metrics.
+Ensuring that your employees align with the organizational goals includes this and an essential part of your employee engagement metrics.

 Would you stand up if you realize that your organization is not heading in the right direction?

-The last metric but surely not the least.
+Last but surely not the least.
 The reason I have kept compensation, at last, is because employees now want more than just a big fat paycheck when it comes to their job.
-And all the metrics, I have mentioned above fall in that category.
-However, in the end everyone works for the money and employees expect nice compensation in return for their efforts in the workplace.
-If employees are not paid enough in accordance with their job role or skills, then they won’t mind shifting to another organization.
+And all the metrics I have mentioned above fall in that category.
+However, everyone works for the money, and employees expect nice compensation in return for their efforts in the workplace.
+Suppose employees are not paid enough following their job role or skills.
+In that case, they won't mind shifting to another organization.
 So, as an employer, you also need to count in compensation as one of your employee engagement metrics to improve employee attrition.

 Do you think that taking into account your responsibilities, skills, and local market conditions, you’re satisfied with your overall compensation?

-Are you confident that the processes for calculating pay in our organization is fair and unbiased?
+Are you confident that the process for calculating pay in our organization is fair and unbiased?

-These are few of the employee engagement metrics which are very crucial for knowing if your employees feel engaged at work.
+These are a few of the employee engagement metrics that are crucial for knowing if your employees feel engaged at work.
 Most of the modern employee survey tools like Vantage Pulse hits all the metrics listed above to produce a highly reliable data-backed result.

-If you want to know more about how we can help you in keeping your employees engaged and happy, then get in touch with us for a free consultation (It’s true we never annoy anyone).
+If you want to know more about how we can help you keep your employees engaged and happy, then get in touch with us for a free consultation.